OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 1.
 Check Virtual Machine Status
 --------------------------------------------------------------------------------
 Before proceeding, make sure you don't have any VMs in a transient state (prolog, migr, epil, save).
-Wait until these VMs get to a final state (runn, suspended, stopped, done).
+Wait until these VMs get to a final state (running, suspended, stopped, done).
 Check the :ref:`Managing Virtual Machines guide <vm_guide_2>` for more information on the VM life-cycle.

 Step 2.
 Stop OpenNebula
 --------------------------------------------------------------------------------